-- Swelling of your hands, feet or legs (oedema).
-This may be with chest pains, tiredness, shortness of breath (cardiac failure). - A fluttering feeling in your heart (palpitations), slow heart beat or high blood pressure. - Problems with the way your heart pumps blood around the body or damage to your blood vessels.
-Signs may include tiredness, shortness of breath, feeling faint, general pain.
+- Swelling of your hands, feet or legs (oedema), this may be with chest pains, tiredness, and shortness of breath - be with chest pains, tredness, and shortness of bream (cardiac failure) A fluttering feeling in your heart (palpitations), slow heart beat or high blood pressure Problems with the way your heart pumps blood around the body or damage to your blood vessels.
+Signs may include tiredness, shortness of breath, feeling faint, general pain general pain.